Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Behavior of geodesics

-\textbf{$i$ is odd:} By the bounds (\ref{eq : rbd1}) and (\ref{eq : dZjkl1r}) all of the subsurface coefficients of $\rho(k_{i})$ and $\rho(l_{i})$ except that of $Z_{i}$ are bounded above by $\textbf{m}+2M$.
-Let the threshold constant in the distance formula (\ref{eq : dsf}) be $\textbf{m}+2M$ and let $K_{2},C_{2}$ be the constants corresponding to this threshold constant.
-Then we get
+{\bf $i$ is odd:} By the bounds (\ref{eq : rbd1}), (\ref{eq : dZjkl1r}) and (\ref{eq : dSklr}) all of the subsurface coefficients of $\rho(k_{i})$ and $\rho(l_{i})$ except that of $Z_{i}$ are bounded above by ${\bf m}+2M$ (note that for any $j\in\mathbb{N}$ even $Z_{j}=S$).
+Let the threshold constant in the distance formula (\ref{eq : dsf}) be ${\bf m}+2M$ and let $K_{2},C_{2}$ be the constants corresponding to this threshold constant.
+Then we have